gimme1dollar/consistent-semi-sup/README.md

 After making your own private python environment using whatever, Please install needed python packages by following : pip install -r requirements.txt

 ## Wandb
-You have to install wandb; ML record & visualization tool Please be familiar with wandb how to start/use wandb : https://greeksharifa.github.io/references/2020/06/10/wandb-usage/
+You have to install wandb; ML record & visualization tool.

+how to start/use wandb : https://greeksharifa.github.io/references/2020/06/10/wandb-usage/

 ## For training